Becoming a Civic Educator or Cordinator

 - Should have basic knowledge on the Constitution of Kenya (2010).

-- Should have experience in community mobilization and facilitation skills.
+- Should have experience in community mobilisation and facilitation skills.

-- Should be available to undertake this work and to travel within the sub-county as required.
+- Should be available to undertake the work and to travel within the sub-county as required.

 - Experience in working within the governance and democracy field.